folkengine/harshed/README.md

 for the hash.

 I wrote this module to support development/testing techniques that I've grown use to.
 As a developer I am squarely in the [classical, anti-mockist camp](https://agilewarrior.wordpress.com/2015/04/18/classical-vs-mockist-testing/).
 Harshed helps with that.
+You can an early version of Harshed in action over @ my [DX-EverCraft repo](https://github.com/folkengine/dx_evercraft).

 Eventually, I'd like to update this module to support the following features: